 Here is a list of some of these culinary oddities that I’ve experienced, plus a couple of others I’ve come across via others.

-Bon apetite from the Anthony, the Travel Tart!
-Check out his YouTube Interview!!
+Bon appetite from Anthony, the Travel Tart!

 1. Chicla Beer, Bolivia.
 Chicla Beer is fermented from corn instead of barley, and looks like a yellow cloudy concoction.
 Tastes like alcoholic corn syrup.
 It’s an acquired taste.